William Henry O'Connell: Influence

-He was very influential with the growth of the Catholic Church.
+He was very influential in the growth of the Catholic Church.
 He was called by politicians "Number One" and enjoyed them frequently requesting his approval on issues.
 He was called a "battleship in full array".

 O'Connell was the first American to be given honorary life membership in the Supreme Council of the Knights of Columbus.

 Other affairs

 Scandal over nephew

-O'Connell's nephew James P. O'Connell, who served as chancellor of the archdiocese, had secretly married in 1913.
+O'Connell's nephew, James P. O'Connell, who served as chancellor of the archdiocese, had secretly married in 1913.
 Some of O'Connell's clerical enemies discovered this and reported it to Vatican authorities.
 The younger O'Connell was removed from office and from his priestly duties in 1920.
 His marriage lasted until his death in 1948.
 Little else is known of the relationship between uncle and nephew.

 Falsified dates of authorship

 In 1915, O'Connell published a collection of letters which, the publication claimed, he wrote between 1876 and 1901.
 In 1987, James M. O'Toole discovered that O'Connell had written the letters expressly for the 1915 publication.
 Other scholars who discussed the subject of the letters in 1975 had found the dates on the letters "suspect".